Berkay-Sari/InveonBootcamp/README.md

 - `Repository : IRepository` : Generic Repository for those other than Identity.
 - `UnitOfWork : IUnitOfWork` : Unit of work for those other than Identity.
 - `ServiceResult` : Used as the return type of Services, except for Identity.
 Used IdentityResult for Identity.
-- `seed.sql` : Query file that inserts the initial books, since the create, update and delete operations are required in the next assignment.
+- `seed.sql` : Query file that inserts the initial books, since the create, update and delete operations will be implemented in the next assignment.

 ## Tech Stack